buildspace/buildspace-projects/GPT3_Writer/en/Section_2/Lesson_3_Add_in_your_prompt.md

 **For example, if I didn’t have this** — GPT-3 would start writing directly after my title on the same line, so it might try and autocomplete my title instead of writing my actual blog post!

 But, just know this isn’t needed for all usecases, depends on what you’re doing.
-Maybe you **do** want GPT-3 to autocomplete a phrase, in which case it makes sense to **not** have a `/n`.
+Maybe you **do** want GPT-3 to autocomplete a phrase, in which case it makes sense to **not** have a `\n`.

 For example, if you have this prompt: